fortran-lang/fortran-lang.org/_posts/2020-12-01-Fortran-Newsletter-December-2020.md

 * [flang-driver PR#94: Enable github actions](https://github.com/flang-compiler/flang-driver/pull/94)

 The Classic Flang biweekly call has been set up to discuss issues and plans for the next pull requests to be validated and merged.
-Our next calls are Wednesday, November 16 and 30, 8:00 AM Pacific time.
+Our next calls are Wednesday, December 16 and 30, 8:00 AM Pacific time.
 The notes from previous calls, upcoming agenda and a link to join the call can be found
 [here](https://docs.google.com/document/d/1-OuiKx4d7O6eLEJDBDKSRnSiUO2rgRR-c2Ga4AkrzOI).

 ### LLVM Flang